 Veronika Zavratnik is a researcher at the Faculty of Electrical Engineering and a PhD student of anthropology and ethnology at the Faculty of Arts at the University of Ljubljana.
 Her research interests are based on understanding relationships between people, things, and identities and have recently merged with the field of smart and sustainable rural development.
 At the moment, her main research fields are Smart Villages, the role of digitalization in enhancing sustainable development, and empowerment of local communities in development processes.
 She co-authored various scientific papers on Smart Villages and sustainable rural development.

 Cayley Burton is a master of arts (MA) student in early childhood education (ECE) at the University of British Columbia (UBC).
-Living and learning on the unceded, ancestral, and traditional territory of the Coast Salish peoples, her research focuses on the ways in which young children come to understand gender (non)conformity in outdoor play spaces in Vancouver, BC.
+Living and learning on the unceded, ancestral, and traditional territory of the Coast Salish peoples in Vancouver, her research focuses on the ways in which ECE practitioners can promote sustainable relationships between very young children and more-than-human creatures within urban environments.
 Cayley is both grateful and excited to be recognized as an Emerging Scholar at this year’s conference.

 Julián is a researcher for the Seismic Risk Program of the University of Chile and coordinator for the Energy Poverty Network (RedPE).
 He is lawyer and licentiate in Legal and Social Sciences at the University of Chile.
 His interests are associated with the investigation of socio-natural risks and disasters, resilience, energy poverty, governance, state responsibility, and environmental education.
 He actively participates in the academic support to the University of Aysén and in other academic study programs of the University of Chile.